 CycL is Cyc's knowledge representation language.
 However, CycL is really two separate sublanguages, the EL (Epistemological Level) and the HL (Heuristic Level).
-This section will explain the motivation for this distinction and how it affects ontological engineering.
+This section will explain the motivation for this distinction and how it affects ontology development.

 6.1.1.
 What is the motivation for the EL/HL distinction?
 Why isn't one knowledge representation language good enough?